Obesity: General Considerations

 Definition, Etiology, PathogenesisTop

-The World Health Organization (WHO) defines obesity as the accumulation of excessive, abnormal, or excessive and abnormal adipose tissue that impairs health.
+The World Health Organization (WHO) defines obesity as a chronic disease characterized by an accumulation of excessive, abnormal, or excessive and abnormal adipose tissue that impairs health.
 It is diagnosed with a body mass index (BMI) (weight divided by height squared) ≥30 kg/m2 and further divided into class I (BMI, 30-34.9 kg/m2), class II (BMI, 35-39.9 kg/m2), and class III (BMI ≥40 kg/m2) obesity.

 1) Appetite regulation (Figure 1), which involves 3 main regions of the brain: